gaultier/blog/advent_of_code_2018_5.md

 It means we want to remove adjacent characters which are the same letter and have opposite casing, e.g `Aa` and `qQ` disappear while `bc` and `ZZ` remain.
 Once we are finished, we have: `bcdZZ`.

-The final ouput is the number of characters in the final string, i.e, `5`.
+The final output is the number of characters in the final string, i.e, `5`.

 ## Working with the REPL to iteratively close in on a solution